arschallwig/351_PDEOPNet/data.md

 Interestingly, we did not have to collect nor generate any data for the physics-informed neural network.
 Instead, we just enforced constant Dirichlet boundary conditions along the square's edges (representing a metal plate), and then randomly sampled various collocation points along the plate's surface where we enforced the physics-informed loss term of our objective function.
 Note that all the non-boundary points had zero initial conditions.
 An advantage of PINNs, as we've discussed, is that they require less training data due to the physics-informed loss guiding the solution approximation.

 To be more precise, we trained on a square with x and y both bounded by -1 below and 1 above, and sampled 2000 collocation points at random non-boundary points within said square.
 All non-boundary points were initialized with zero initial conditions, whereas the lower side was initialized with value 1 (hot), and the other three sides with value -1 (cold); note that these values, being the Dirichlet boundary conditions, were then held constant throughout the training process.
+Here is an example input and output to the PINN:

+[PINN_in.png]
+[PINN_out.png]

 ### Fourier PINN